 Flood Insurance Rate Maps (FIRM)

-Flood Insurance Rate Maps delineate the floodplains throughout the United States and are used by lenders and insurance companies to determine if your property is in a floodplain.
-Paper copies are available for viewing at the Development Center or may be viewed and printed online for free at the FEMA Flood Map Store.
+The City also provides a map information service enabling all residents to determine the flood zone of a specific property.
+Paper copies are available for viewing at the City’s Planning and Development Center.
+Electronic maps may be viewed and printed online for free at the FEMA Flood Map Store.

 Letters of Map Revisions (LOMR)